How To Keep Your Campsite Clean

 Before your camping trip, you’ll need to get some cleaning supplies, reusable kitchen supplies like cookware, dinnerware, containers, a tarp, bear-resistant containers, and more.

 Will other campers be with you too?
-Talk to those you’re camping with about the importance of leaving the campsite how you found it… or better.
+Talk to those you’re camping with about the importance of leaving the campsite the way you found it… or better.

 Preparations for a Clean Campsite